Business Rate Retail Relief discount

 Information about the schemes available to support businesses during COVID-19

-The Government has introduced a business rates holiday for nurseries in England for the 2020 to 2021 tax year.
-Properties that will benefit from the relief will be hereditaments:
+The Government has also introduced a business rates holiday for nurseries in England for 2020/21.
+100% relief will be given to properties that are being used as follows :

 - occupied by providers on Ofsted's Early Years Register